Injections for Erectile Dysfunction Overview

-Erectile dysfunction, otherwise known as ED, is quite common in patients living in the greater Plano, Dallas, Frisco and Richardson, Texas area, as well as around the country.
+Erectile dysfunction, otherwise known as ED, is quite common in patients living in the Plano, Frisco and Dallas, Texas area, as well as around the country.
 Erectile dysfunction occurs when a man has difficulty getting or keeping an erection firm enough to engage in sexual activities.
 Patients affected by ED are encouraged to speak with Dr. Mark Allen about the condition so they can regain their intimacy and increase their self-esteem.
 Dr. Allen is highly experienced in treating the condition with a number of ED treatment options, including injections for erectile dysfunction.

 How is ED (Erectile Dysfunction) Diagnosed?

 Each ED diagnosis Dr. Allen makes is unique and patient-specific to the problems and needs of the individual patient.
 Dr. Allen is able to do this by gathering information from a series of places, such as a patient medical review, physical examination and laboratory tests.
 The combination of these three items will help him diagnose ED and determine the proper ED treatment.

 ED treatment has come a long way in recent years, and for many men, treating their impotence through less-invasive, conservative approaches helps with the symptoms associated with ED.
 One such treatment is an injection for erectile dysfunction with a drug known as Alprostadil.
 This drug causes blood vessels to expand, as well as increases the blood flow throughout the body.
 These actions help to facilitate an erection.